BDC Hamburger Icon

 Once your claim is filed, maintain regular contact with your insurance provider and your employee.
 This way, you can complete or forward any additional documents.

-Your HR staff should also regularly update your employee on the status of their claim and remind the employee when they should expect to hear from the insurance provider about medical concerns and wage replacement.
+Your HR staff should also update your employee on the status of their claim regularly and remind the employee when they should expect to hear from the insurance provider about medical concerns and wage replacement.

 6. Your employee receives the insurer’s decision.

-While the above steps are essential, they don’t guarantee claim approval.
-Your insurance provider ultimately decides whether to approve the claim based on whether or not the information provided fits your plan’s terms.
+your insurance provider decides whether to approve the claim based on whether the information provided fits your plan’s terms.

 If your provider approves your claim, your employee has two options.
-They can either accept the benefits offered, which typically include coverage for medical costs and lost wages, or negotiate for more money.
+They can either accept the benefits offered, which typically include coverage for medical costs and lost wages or negotiate for more money.
 Similarly, in the case of a denied claim, the employee can demand a review or approval.

 7. The employee returns to work.